Antar Lintas Sumatera: History

 The company was founded in 1965 (and officially registered in September 1966) at the town of Kotanopan, in Mandailing Natal Regency of North Sumatra.
 Its founders were seven produce merchants with familial relations, and the company initially used two converted Chevrolet trucks for the Kotanopan to Medan service.
 As the company grew, it established a Medan to Bukittinggi service, and by 1972 it had routes serving other major cities in Sumatra such as Bandar Lampung, Jambi, Palembang and Padang.
 It also relocated its head office to Medan.

 ALS had begun serving routes to Java during the 1970s, prior to the establishment of RORO services between Java and Sumatra.
 However, due to a lack of ships capable of carrying vehicles at the time, ALS made arrangements with ferry companies to transport the passengers from Bakauheni to Merak.
 When RORO ferry services became available, ALS expanded its list of destinations to Java, reaching Malang and Jember in East Java and extending to Bali.

+Incidents

+On 6 May 2026, an ALS bus collided with a fuel tanker in North Musi Rawas, killing at least 16 people.